mozilla-b2g/gaia/apps/settings/README.md

 Note that there should be only one panel module specified in the template.
 All other dependent modules should be required in the panel module. `SettingsPanel` is used by default if no panel module is specified.

-All panels should be defined in the folder under `panels/` with the name identical to the panel's name. ex: battery panel should be defined in `panels/battery` folder.
+All panels should be defined in the folder under `views/<form_factor>` with the name identical to the panel's name. ex: battery panel for `phone` form-factor should be defined in `views/phone/battery` folder.

 Before set review for a new panel, you MUST use `reset-gaia` instead of `install-gaia` to check if it works after `r.js` compiles panel modules into a single file.
 Some shared modules should be excluded in `settings/js/config/require.js`.